mmdski/gsl-example/README.md

 #### Build and install pkg-config
 1. Download the [pkg-config][3] source.
 Unzip the source directory.

 1. Modify the `GLIB_PREFIX` variable in the `Makefile.vc` file so the value is `C:\`.
 This points the build configuration to the location of GLib.

     ```
     GLIB_PREFIX = C:\
     ```

 1. Navigate to the source directory in a Developer Command Prompt.
 From the prompt,

     ```
     >nmake /f Makefile.vc CFG=release
     ```

 1. Copy the `pkg-config.exe` file from `release\x64` in the pkg-config source directory to `C:\bin`.

-#### Build and install gsl
+### Build and install gsl

 1. Clone [this][4] gsl repository.

-1. Run a Developer Command Prompt as an administrator.
-Navigate to the directory that contains the repository.
+1. Navigate to the directory that contains the gsl repository in a Developer Command Prompt.

 1. From the Developer Command Prompt,